 Mosi-oa-Tunya.
 The smoke that thunders.
-Zambia’s Kololo tribe best describes the world’s most awe-inspiring and largest waterfall plummeting 354 feet into a mile-long, ravaged chasm.
-Breathtaking views of Victoria Falls take center stage in Zambia in a dazzling spectrum of natural beauty that rises from the Zambezi River basins.
-At the heart of Zambia’s other geological wonders
+Zambia’s Kololo tribe best describe what is the world’s most awe-inspiring and largest waterfall plummeting 354 feet into a mile-long, ravaged chasm.
+Breathtaking views of Victoria Falls take center stage in Zambia’s the spectrum of natural beauty that rises from Zambezi River basins.
+At the heart of Zambia’s other geological wonders are the ancient

-are the ancient waters of Lake Tanganyika, man-made Lake Kariba, and the hot springs of Kapishya in North Luangwa National Park—refuges for increasingly endangered indigenous wildlife.
+waters of Lake Tanganyika, man-made Lake Kariba, and hot springs of Kapishya in North Luangwa National Park—refuges for increasingly endangered indigenous wildlife.